 Each neighborhood team (Division Team) meets 6 times a year.
 These can be practice call-outs or classroom training sessions with your assigned small group.

-Volunteer For 2 Major Villages Events (About 40 per year)
+Volunteer For 2 Major Villages Events (2 of about 40 per year)

 CERT of The Villages provides support to various Villages activities.
 For instance, CERT sets up a First Aid Tent at various Town Square activities and has roving patrols in the crowds.